 - Physically interfering with or encroaching on another user's authorized access to the University's computing, networking, and video-conferencing facilities.

-- Excessive printing of documents, files, data, or programs.
+- Excessive printing or storage of documents, files, data, or programs.

 Consequences of Unacceptable Behavior

 Dakota State University will take appropriate disciplinary action against any employee, student or facility user who knowingly violates any provision of this policy.
 Such discipline shall not exempt the individual from applicable civil or criminal remedies available through federal or state judicial proceedings.

 Dakota State University faculty, staff, students and facility users who learn of any misuse of computing facilities, hardware, software or related documentation, unauthorized information access, or inappropriate behavior should immediately notify the CIO/Director of Computing Services.
 The CIO/Director of Computing Services will take immediate steps to verify the facts associated with the reported misuse and ascertain the circumstances of the reported or observed incident.